bengarrett/RetroTxt/docs/usage/pref.md

 ## A system or browser preference?

-All supported browsers use the same, [Blink](https://www.chromium.org/blink/), open-sourced browser render engine.
+All supported browsers use the identical [Blink](https://www.chromium.org/blink/), open-sourced browser render engine.

-macOS is the best platform for RetroTxt, displaying all text characters without distortion.
+Apple's **macOS is the best platform for RetroTxt** as it displays all text characters without distortion.

-Chrome on other platforms including Windows, Linux and ChromeOS suffer from artifacts and distortions caused by its system-wide font hinting.
+However, Chrome on other platforms, including Windows, Linux, and ChromeOS, suffers from distortions caused by its system-wide font hinting.

 === "macOS"